biotite-dev/biotite/doc/index.rst

 Biopython 2.0 documentation
 ===========================

-The Biopython package provides a general set of tool for computational biology
+The Biopython package provides a general set of tool for computational biology.

 Biopython 2.0 is an effort to rewrite Biopython in order to bring it on to modern scientific Python standards.
 The improvements of Biopython 2.0 include: